joe-x-earley/AutoCommitTest/README.md

 - `scratch_org_name`: Name of the Scratch Org to delete.
 REQUIRED.

-### validateOrDeploy
+### validate

-This is an action to do a validation of a deployment (e.g. for Production) or a deployment (e.g. for Sandboxes).
+This is an action to do a validation of a deployment (e.g. for Production).
-If it's only a validation, this action will return the `job_id` to be used for a quick deployment.
+This action will return the `job_id` to be used for a quick deployment.
 This step also handles destructive changes is specified, see example 4.

 #### Input Parameters